GNARC0TICS/GoatedVipsgg/memory-bank/productContext.md

 ## Problems it Solves
 - Provides a centralized platform for tracking wager races and rewards.
 - Facilitates account linking between Goated.com (external api), the platform, and Telegram for seamless user experience.
-- Offers real-time updates and notifications through a Telegram bot.
+- Offers real-time updates and notifications through a Telegram bot..

 ## How it Should Work
 - Users register on the platform and are able link their Goated.com and/or Telegram accounts.